mlitwin/resume/README.md

 Desig and implmenetation of "Web Sketchpad", an HTML5 viewer for Geometer's Sketchpad documents.
 This was a ground-up re-implementation of the desktop softwares internal C logic into HTML5 / JavaScript.

 * Planning and design
-* implementation: coding, and directing developers
+* Implementation: coding, and directing developers
-* negotiating feature-set and schedule with stakeholders
+* Negotiating feature-set and schedule with stakeholders

 ### KCP Technologies

-03/22/1999 to 07/31/2012
+03/22/1999 – 07/31/2012

-Junior programmer to Senior Software Engineer
+Junior Programmer to Senior Software Engineer

 * Technical project management, several direct reports
-* C, Windows MFC, and Mac Objective C programming on <span class="software">The Geometer's Sketchpad</span>
+* C, Windows MFC, and Mac Objective C programming on _The Geometer's Sketchpad_, a math education Dynamic Geometery visualization and interaction application.
-* Mac and Windows programming on <span class="software">Fathom&trade; Dynamic Data&trade; Software</span> with an in-house cross-platform framework
+* Mac and Windows programming on _Fathom&trade; Dynamic Data&trade; Software_ with an in-house cross-platform C++ framework

 ## Skills